Meir017/static-files/SW design/readme.md

 * <span style="color:green">Allowed</span> to add 'child' transitions or 'sibling' transitions but not change or add a 'parent' transitions
 * <span style="color:red">Forbidden</span> to delete or rename a state

+ ## 2 cell phone example:

+### ISP - Interface Segregation Principle

+### DIP - Dependency Inversion Principle

+1. High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+2. Abstractions should not depend upon details.
+Details should depend upon abstractions.